|Value||Eligibility||Open date||Close date|

 I. academic merit,

 II. inner regional, outer regional, remote/very remote status as determined by the Australian Government Doctor Connect classifications, and

 b.
 The Scholarship will be awarded on the nomination of a selection committee consisting of the Dean of the University of Sydney Law School, or their nominee and at least one other member of staff from the School.

 a.
-The Scholarship is valued up to $6,000 and is paid as a one-off payment.
-The Scholarship value may be shared if more than one recipient is awarded the Scholarship in any given round.
+The Scholarship is valued up to $7,000 and is paid as a one-off payment.
 The final value is determined by the selection committee and will be stipulated in the Offer Letter.

 b.
 Deferral of the Scholarship is not permitted without the prior permission of the Dean, or their nominee, and it is not transferable to another University school, faculty or university.